psyomn/wlog/README.md

     new 1
       [3] Need to check out templating system

 Now we want to focus on a particular issue.
-We type in `focus`
+We type in `focus`:

     [wlog] focus 1
     [issue #1]